Application requirements, MSE and WE

 IELTS = 7.0

-TOEFL scores are considered valid for two years after the date of testing.
+- Test scores are considered valid for two years after the date of testing.
 If official test scores submitted to the OSU Admissions Office via ETS are valid at the time of receipt by Admissions, the scores will be considered valid, even if the the two year expiration date passes prior to the applicant's admission into the program.

 The MSE/WE department does not require either the Test of Written English (TWE) or the Test of Spoken English (TSE).

-The International English Language Testing System (IELTS)
+IELTS--International English Language Testing System

-Link to information about the IELTS Info on the test, costs, testing centers, and more.
+Information about the IELTS Info on the test, costs, testing centers, and more.

 Three letters of recommendation